Public Projects with Preferences and Predictions: Incorporating Predictions

 \subsubsection{Budget balance}

 Prediction markets are typically assumed to be subsidized.
 Although the subsidy could come from charging transaction fees in the market, a natural question is whether the transfers of the QTM portion of the mechanism can be used to fund the aggregation mechanism.
 In general, this is not always achievable, because as shown by \citet{Eguia19,Eguia23}, the revenue of the QTM stage can shrink to zero even as the spread of the market grows.
-However, using Proposition \ref{prop:revenue}, we can characterize settings with growing revenue and that therefore allow for a budget balanced mechanism that self-funds its decision market. \begin{corollary} Let the disagreement of a value profile by $\vect{v}$ be $D := \frac{\sum_i (v_1^i - v_2^i)^2}{(W_1 - W_2)^2}$.
-Fixing $\vec{B}$, in a sequence of Impractical SQUAP mechanisms with growing spread $T \to \infty$ and bounded-below disagreement $D \geq \Omega(1)$, the mechanism does not lose money in expectation and $\text{pPoA} \to 1$. \end{corollary} \begin{proof} We prove that the mechanism can choose liquidity parameters $\beta$ so that the expected revenue is larger than the amount spent on the decision market stage in expectation.
-In practice, one would like to scale the prediction-market payments by the largest possible amount so that budget balance is achieved.
-However, we cannot rule out manipulation for reasons similar to the redistribution, so for analysis we assume that the mechanism designer commits to $\beta$ up front.
-By the telescoping nature of the proper scoring rule, the mechanism's total spend on the decision market stage in expectation is $S(\vect{\hat{B}};\vect{B}) - S(\vect{B^0},\vect{B}) \leq S(\vect{B};\vect{B}) - S(\vect{B^0};\vect{B}) = \frac{1}{\beta}\sum_k (B_k^0 - B_k)^2$.
-With at-least-constant disagreement, revenue is at least constant, so $\beta = \Omega(1)$ is possible with ex ante budget-balance.
-By Corollary \ref{cor:market-poa}, in this case and with $T \to \infty$, the Price of Anarchy converges to $1$. \end{proof}
+However, Proposition \ref{prop:revenue} allows us to characterize settings with growing revenue, therefore leading to a budget balanced mechanism that self-funds its decision market. \begin{corollary} Let the disagreement of a value profile $\vect{v}$ be $D := \frac{\sum_i (v_1^i - v_2^i)^2}{(W_1 - W_2)^2}$.
+Fixing the information structure $\D$, in a sequence of SQUAP mechanisms with growing spread $T \to \infty$ and bounded-below disagreement $D \geq \Omega(1)$, the mechanism does not lose money in expectation and $\text{pPoA} \to 1$. \end{corollary}